MetzinAround/practical-classroom-workshop/README.md

 [Click here](https://gitlab.com/courseware-as-code/courseware-template/-/forks/new) to fork this repository!
 This will create your own personal version of this repository, that you'll be able to modify and add content freely.

+Remember that you can change the name of your project by clicking on **Settings**!

 ### 2) Change the necessary configurations

 Once you have your own repository with the code for this template, you'll have to modify the `_config.yml`.